-The results of the SPICE simulation in Figure below show that the output follows the input.
+The results of the SPICE simulation in Figure below shows that the output follows the input.
 The output is the same peak-to-peak amplitude as the input.
 Though, the DC level is shifted downward by one VBE diode drop.

 Here’s another view of the circuit (Figure below) with oscilloscopes connected to several points of interest.

-Since this amplifier configuration doesn’t provide any voltage gain (in fact, in practice it actually has a voltage gain of slightly less than 1), its only amplifying factor is current.
-The common-emitter amplifier configuration examined in the previous section had a current gain equal to the β of the transistor, being that the input current went through the base and the output (load) current went through the collector, and β by definition is the ratio between the collector and base currents.
+Since this amplifier configuration doesn’t provide any voltage gain (in fact, in practice it has a voltage gain of slightly less than 1), it’s only amplifying factor is current.
+The common-emitter amplifier configuration examined in the previous section had a current gain equal to the β of the transistor, is that the input current went through the base and the output (load) current went through the collector, and β by definition is the ratio between the collector and base currents.
 In the common-collector configuration, though, the load is situated in series with the emitter, and thus its current is equal to the emitter current.
 With the emitter carrying collector current and base current, the load in this type of amplifier has all the current of the collector running through it plus the input current of the base.
 This yields a current gain of β plus 1:

-Darlington pairs may be purchased as discrete units (two transistors in the same package), or may be built up from a pair of individual transistors.
-Of course, if even more current gain is desired than what may be obtained with a pair, Darlington triplet or quadruplet assemblies may be constructed.
+Darlington pairs may be purchased as discrete units (two transistors in the same package) or may be built up from a pair of individual transistors.
+Of course, if an even more current gain is desired than what may be obtained with a pair, Darlington triplet or quadruplet assemblies may be constructed.

-- Common-collector transistor amplifiers are so-called because the input and output voltage points share the collector lead of the transistor in common with each other, not considering any power supplies.
+- • Common-collector transistor amplifiers are so-called because the input and output voltage points share the collector lead of the transistor in common with each other, not considering any power supplies.

-- The common-collector amplifier is also known as an emitter-follower.
+- • The common-collector amplifier is also known as an emitter-follower.

-- The output voltage on a common-collector amplifier will be in phase with the input voltage, making the common-collector a non-inverting amplifier circuit.
+- • The output voltage on a common-collector amplifier will be in phase with the input voltage, making the common-collector a non-inverting amplifier circuit.

-- The current gain of a common-collector amplifier is equal to β plus 1.
+- • The current gain of a common-collector amplifier is equal to β plus 1.
 The voltage gain is approximately equal to 1 (in practice, just a little bit less).

-- A Darlington pair is a pair of transistors “piggybacked” on one another so that the emitter of one feeds current to the base of the other in common-collector form.
+- • A Darlington pair is a pair of transistors “piggybacked” on one another so that the emitter of one feeds current to the base of the other in common-collector form.
 The result is an overall current gain equal to the product (multiplication) of their individual common -collector current gains (β plus 1).